 In part, the attitudinal changes have been driven by the digital enlightenment of employees, who are more empowered and alert to their individual rights than ever before.
 The media also plays a role, with coverage of workplace harassment becoming increasingly frequent – not surprising given literally thousands of cases find their way before either the courts or Fair Work Australia each year.
-(Just some of the higher profile cases include respected organisations such the Australian Federal Police, the NSW Ambulance Service, Australian Defence Force and retailer David Jones, who was sued for $37 million and ultimately settled for $850,000 in 2010 following claims of sexual harassment).
+(Just some of the higher profile workplace harassment cases include respected organisations such the Australian Federal Police, the NSW Ambulance Service, Australian Defence Force, retailer David Jones and former High Court judge Dyson Heydon, who had action taken against him earlier this year following claims of sexual harassment).

 This is not necessarily a bad thing.
 While clearly some cases are spurious and opportunistic at best, many more are not.
 Employers are on notice.
 Do the wrong thing and be prepared to face the consequences, both legal and financial.

 1) What is ‘workplace harassment’?
 You can’t plan for something unless you fully understand it.
 The modern definition of workplace harassment goes far beyond what many employers realise.
-Yes, it includes instances of racial or sexual discrimination and physical bullying.
+Yes, it includes instances of racial or sexual discrimination and physical bullying against employees.
 But it also extends into more complex areas such as psychological bullying, cyber bullying, pregnancy discrimination, LGBT employees, ageism, disabilities and respecting the religious sensitivities of individual workers.

 2) Understanding your Duty of Care.
-Many employers are surprised to learn they have a common law duty of care to their employees that encompasses a wide range of harassment behaviours.
+Many employers are surprised to learn they have a common law duty of care to their employees that encompasses a wide range of workplace harassment behaviours.
 Australian employers can be prosecuted for failing to meet this duty under state laws as well as anti-bullying legislation included in the Fair Work Act 2009 and the Fair Work Regulations 2009.

 3) All reasonable steps.
-In the event of a harassment claim being brought against your business or management team, the onus is likely to fall upon you to prove ‘all reasonable steps’ had been taken to prevent that employee from being subject to the harassing behaviour in question.
+In the event of a workplace harassment claim being brought against your business or management team, the onus is likely to fall upon you to prove ‘all reasonable steps’ had been taken to prevent that employee from being subject to the harassing behaviour in question.
 Time and again one of the most critical factors in doing this includes having a thorough and universally-communicated anti-harassment policy that clearly defines unacceptable behaviours, outlines the sanctions for breaches, details the steps for making complaints and explains the resolution process.
 How well does your business currently do this?

 5) Don’t let one problem lead to another.
 By their very nature, harassment and bullying cases can be disruptive for a workplace.
 Whatever the ultimate outcome, it’s important to be aware subsequent rumours and gossip could make an already unfortunate situation even worse for your business and/or your employees.
-Keep a careful and respectful eye on things and move to manage any new issues as quickly as possible.
+Keep a careful and respectful eye on things and move to manage any new workplace issues as quickly as possible.

 Add a Comment